-An undertaking will maintain all offers for not less than 60 days on the same terms and conditions and the product has to be for a period of 12 months unless there is good and sufficient reason for a different term.
+An undertaking will maintain all offers for not less than 60 days on the same terms and conditions and the product has to be offered for a period of 12 months unless there is good and sufficient reason for a different term.

-Insurers submitted 1,150 samples of new/revised contracts to the Authority in 2017, a small reduction on the number of samples submitted in 2016.
+Insurers submitted 1,149 samples of new/revised contracts to the Authority in 2018, a similar number of notifications as in 2017.